hugchristian/install/README.md

 ### Prerequisites
 - macOS
-- logged into the App Store
+- loggedin to the App Store

 ### Installation
 ```shell